• Skip to primary navigation

 Roasted Garlic Mushrooms with Pan Sauce

-April 14, 2021 Updated October 14, 2022 By Rebecca Appetizers, Entertaining, Prep Ahead Meals, Side Dishes, Spring Recipes, Vegetables
+April 14, 2021 Updated April 15, 2024 By Rebecca Clyde MS, RDN, CD Appetizers, Entertaining, Prep Ahead Meals, Side Dishes, Spring Recipes, Vegetables

 a glass bowl full of mushrooms in balsamic vinegar